-When transfers to acute care from a residential care facility dealing with an RI outbreak are necessary, the sending facility should provide the transferring agency (e.g. BC Ambulance Service) the hospital Infection Control Practitioner and admitting unit or ward with details of the outbreak to ensure that control measures are in place when the resident arrives
+When transfers to acute care from a residential care facility dealing with an RI outbreak are necessary, the sending facility should provide the transferring agency (e.g. BC Ambulance Service), the hospital

+Infection Control Practitioner and admitting unit or ward with details of the outbreak to ensure that control measures are in place when the resident arrives

-17. Healthcare Provider Exposure and Illness
+17. Health care Provider Exposure and Illness

-Healthcare providers have a responsibility to their patients and colleagues to refrain from working when ill with symptoms that are likely attributable to a communicable disease.
-For Registered nurses, this is enshrined in the College of Registered Nurses of BC Standards of Practice^[46].
-In the case of a respiratory outbreak caused by influenza Please see the PHSA Staff Influenza Outbreak Policy: http://www.phsa.ca/staff-resources/staff-influenza-resources#Questions.
+Health care providers have a responsibility to their patients and colleagues to refrain from working when ill with symptoms that are likely attributable to a communicable disease.
+For Registered nurses, this is enshrined in the British Columbia College of Nursing Professionals (BCCBP) Standards of Practice^[46].